GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/meta/01-principles.md

 - **Nested Purpose Alignment**: Meta-governance should align overarching visions (e.g., planetary stewardship) with domain-specific purposes (e.g., food resilience, energy democracy).
 - **Equity & Inclusion**: Governance coordination must embed safeguards to prevent dominance by powerful actors and uplift marginalized voices.
 - **Human-Centered AI**: AI tools must support, not supplant, human ethical and political reasoning.
+- **Liberatory Impermanence**: Governance systems should be designed with the awareness that their highest fulfillment may lie in their eventual dissolution—when coordination becomes implicit, and structure gives way to shared wisdom.
+This encourages minimalist, self-aware governance that evolves toward increasing freedom and coherence with lived reality.

 ### Power Balancing Mechanisms